CanOfSocks/livestream_dl/README.md

                 continue
 ```

-As of 22 March 2025, the following sed command works on Linux, ***be aware the location of the file may change and future versions of yt-dlp may change the extractor logic***:
+As of November 2025, the following sed command works on Linux, ***be aware the location of the file may change and future versions of yt-dlp may change the extractor logic***:
 ```bash
 sed -i "/if[[:space:]]\+fmt_stream\.get('targetDurationSec'):/,/^[[:space:]]*continue/s/^[[:space:]]*/&#/" "$(pip show yt-dlp | awk '/Location/ {print $2}')/yt_dlp/extractor/youtube/_video.py"